COVID-19 pandemic in Bermuda: Saturday, 02 May

 Government of Bermuda has moved to a phased reopening approach.
 This will be done in four parts as shown in the image below.
 Phase One will start at 6:00 a.m. as the official end of "Shelter In Place".
 Legislation passed to move into this phased approach, with the hours for curfew during Phase 1 to be 10:00 p.m. to 6:00 a.m. each night.
 The closure of some business still mandatory while others are on restricted hours.
 It was made clear in the press conference that this Phased approached does not have any dates and it is subject to change, the priority of this Government is the protection of the people.
 Also, this is when the term 'social distancing' was changed to Physical distancing to reflect what was actually trying to be achieved.

 Friday, 08 May

 Racial reporting started to identify the number of persons who contracted COVID-19 based on race.
 This was becoming more important as it was being reported that race may have an impact on COVID-19 patients.

-The Continuing Precautions Regulations was amended a first time, to add money service business which are needed as individuals/families have overseas persons that they cannot send funds and to provide cash chequeing abilities to those who do not have access to a banking facility (no bank account holders).
+The Continuing Precautions Regulations was amended a first time, to add money service business which are needed as individuals/families have overseas persons that they cannot send funds and to provide cash chequing abilities to those who do not have access to a banking facility (no bank account holders).
 The regulations also prohibit scuba diving as all oxygen was being restricted for use at the hospital and should an accident occur, the hyperbaric chamber would need to use the oxygen in stock.